mlzxy/Zeta/_guide/Config.md

 #Config

 ##Overview
-In this chapter, we introduce how to configure a module in order to make better use of the powerful Zeta framework.
+In this chapter, we introduce how to configure a module in order to make better use of this framework.

 ##Base Usage